w1lderr/SaveMySoulApp/README.md

   4. Send a SOS.
 And you can also add a widget to make sending an SOS more comfortable.

 # **[Instruction](https://save-my-soul-site-instruction.vercel.app/)**

+## Contributing
+I welcome contributions!
+Please open an issue or submit a pull request.

+## License
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.